bymayo/jquery-svg-convert/README.md

 Note: This requires jQuery 1.10.x to work correctly.
 This is not included in the repo but can be downloaded from http://jquery.com or from a Google CDN - https://developers.google.com/speed/libraries/#jquery

+Important: SVG's can only be converted when ran on a server environment.
+"Cross Origin Requests" fail on local environments.

 ###Installing

 ```html